"Pre-apprenticeship is a good stepping stone… You can excel if you put in the effort."

 WANTO Grant Program

-On 09/21/2017, the Women’s Bureau awarded a total of nearly $1.5 million in grant funds to the following entities:
+In 2017, the Women’s Bureau awarded grants to the following entities:

-Read the grant's FAQ and Funding Opportunity Announcement, which outlines the 2017 program priorities and evaluation factors.
+Read the press release, the FAQ, and Funding Opportunity Announcement, which outlines the 2018 program priorities and evaluation factors.